Alan worked at Colman’s as a steam fitter and engineer and later at Eastern Counties Newspapers.

 I think without a shadow of a doubt that the highlight of my working life was working at Colman’s.
 It was a family and you got away with absolute murder although I did work hard as well.
 We all had walkie-talkies and if a job came up, you would drop whatever you were doing and do it, and the double-day shifts meant you were on from two till ten and on call until five in the morning.
 I was often called out at two o’clock in the morning to do a small job.
 Once I came out from Colman’s at the big roundabout in Bracondale, tired as hell, having been called out and someone came round the roundabout the wrong way and I honestly thought it was me!
 I guess it was an American driving on the other side of the road – weird.

 I had a huge number of friends in Colman’s because I had the run of the company as the steam heating went into every building and all the offices, and the friendships I’ve still got with Colman people are fantastic.
 At Colman’s we were a unit; we were brothers.
 And the fun we had there – everyone was happy!
 Now it’s changed completely.
 It’s been taken over by a couple of companies – and yes, the money is good but it’s horrible.
 For what they pay they want every pound of flesh.
 I feel I worked there at the best time.

 I was lucky too because I was too young for the war – I remember all the bombing obviously.
 And you could easily get a job then.
 I worked at a place that was gorgeous, the money was quite good, the perks were good and so were the pensions.

 Alan (b.
-1933) was interviewed for WISEArchive in Norwich on 16th August 2010.
-The original interview can be found in the Engineering section entitled Life at Colman’s and Eastern Counties Newspapers.
+1933) talking to WISEArchive in Norwich on 16th August 2010.
 This edited version was prepared in 2015 for WISEArchive’s Heritage Lottery Colman’s Project.

 © 2020 WISEArchive.
 All Rights Reserved.